 The first-ever light modifier I bought was a Deep Octa 100 cm.
 I love it, and I use it all the time.
 But, even if it is quick to open it up and fold it, it is never as fast as mounting an umbrella.
 When I work on personal projects, it’s not an issue, but when documenting a wedding, time is incredibly precious.

 Yes, umbrellas are not meant to be extremely directional, especially not the translucent ones.
-It’s important to understand that both.
-Traditional umbrellas and softboxes are excellent tools, but both have a different use.
+It’s important to understand both.
+Traditional umbrellas and softboxes are excellent tools, but both have different use.

 Now, we finally have what I would call the perfect all-around light shaper that can be set up in a pinch while offering an extraordinary and versatile quality of light at an affordable price.